Abhi1264/rhf-sync-url/README.md

 2. **On URL Changes**: When URL changes externally (browser back/forward, manual navigation), form values are updated (excluding `excludeFields`)
 3. **On Form Changes**: Updates the URL query parameters with current form values (debounced, excluding `excludeFields`)
 4. **Empty Values**: Automatically removes query parameters when form values are empty, null, or undefined
-5. **Complex Values**: Objects and arrays are serialized as JSON in the URL
+5. **Complex Values**: Objects and arrays are serialized as base64-encoded JSON in the URL (primitives remain as plain strings)
 6. **Security**:
    - Prototype pollution protection and safe JSON parsing are built-in
    - Excluded fields are never synced to URL and are removed if they exist